 Every day I get announcements of new women’s film programming at various venues, most recently, for the upcoming Toronto Film Festival.
 That’s terrific, but what I do not see is programmers reaching out to women filmmakers and critics to chair panels at these events.
 I rarely see women’s faces when I attend film festival events or filmmaker Q&As, even when they feature female filmmakers.
 In the audience at press screenings, most of us are white, and there is often only one female critic in a group of 30 men, so our voices are naturally drowned out.
 Programmers and curators need to pay attention to the ratio of women and men in press screenings, and on their panels.
 Start counting.

 I wonder about the committees that are choosing the movies to be shown for “women’s programming.”
 Are they predominantly women?
 If they are not, then how will our voices be heard?
 Many of us are tired of taking on a room full of men who disagree with us, at least not without support from another woman or, as welcome, a guy!
-I find myself too tired of late to explain to white male critics how a girl protagonist is unnecessary sexualized in a recent film, or why I don’t attend retrospectives of male filmmakers who are misogynists or rapists, Norman Polansky among them.
+I find myself too tired of late to explain to white male critics how a girl protagonist is unnecessarily sexualized in a recent film, or why I don’t attend retrospectives of male filmmakers who are misogynists or rapists, Roman Polansky among them.
 When female critics get quiet, their male colleagues need to ask why.